 In the situation that you do not confirm taking the actual medication, you will be sent the reminder repeatedly (snooze feature).
 For each drug, you can add the dose and frequency, so that you follow your treatment to the letter.
 Thanks to this feature, you will never forget taking your treatment and, thus, your blood pressure levels will remain stable.

-Healthy diary to document your blood pressure values and not only
+Healthy diary to document your blood pressure values

 The CareClinic health app comes with a built-in health diary, in which you can record your blood pressure values.
 Apart from this data, you can mention if you have experienced any symptoms, including dizziness, heart palpitations or profuse sweating.
 Many people rely on a health diary to describe emotional manifestations, as living with a chronic condition can lead to anxiety and depression.